JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 ### Hood cam

-Using the hood camera, if you can stomach it, will make you more precise due to better visibility.
+Using the hood camera, will make you more precise due to much better visibility.

-## Special Events

-On weekends there are special events alternating with 2x XP/Cash on one week and increased HRZ performance part drop rate (8% drop rate) on the next week.

-A random event on rotation is boosted every 30 minutes, boosted are also 2x and they do stack with the weekend event.

 ## Vinyls